 So what can you do to make sure that your home’s fireplace and chimney remains an asset to your home’s value, rather than becoming a liability?

 Chimney maintenance begins with your annual chimney sweeping and inspection.
 First and foremost, your annual sweeping removes creosote from the inside of your chimney, saving your home from the risk of a chimney fire.
+You can contact Smart Dry Restoration as they have some of the best restoration services.
+In fact, these guys are great at water damage repair as much as they are great at fire and mold restoration.
 On top of that, the creosote that builds up within your chimney is acidic.
 In addition to being a fire hazard, creosote left within the chimney can eat away at chimney liners, causing their deterioration.

 The inspection portion of your annual chimney sweeping helps to identify any minor chimney problems before they become major chimney problems.
 Your chimney sweep will look for signs of water damage, leaks, cracks and other chimney deterioration.
 If a problem occurs, your chimney sweep will recommend a course of action for preventing a small chimney maintenance issue from become a major structural problem that could affect not just your chimney, but your home structure, as well.